bryantnovas/coinrank-scraper/README.md

   ```
     scrapy crawl coin -o dataset.json
   ```
-  You could also change the file extension to **.csv** if you rather have a spreadsheets with all the values.
+  You could also change the file extension to **.csv** if you rather have a spreadsheet with all the values.

 ## Contact <a name=contact></a>
 ---------------------